Consensys/ipfs-lookup-measurement/README.md

 ![Graph](./figs/pvd_agents_get_error.png)

 This graph is a bar chart of the agent version for the nodes that succeed in putting a provider record but fail to obtain a provider record after this.
+The failed rate is out of the total number reported in Figure 8.

 #### 16 Error message for the nodes that fail to get a provider record after a successful put